-CP4 Procurement Methods
+CP5 Procurement Methods

-4.1 The procurement method to be used is dependent on the estimated value of the Contract.
+5.1 The procurement method to be used is dependent on the estimated value of the Contract.
 The table below summarises the various procurement methods.

-Estimated value Procurement Method Details Format Up to £500 No formal requirement Link/attach any documentation if available to the Order Order or Contract £501 to £5,000 Request for Quotation At least one written Quotation must be obtained Order or Contract £5,001 to £30,000 Request for Quotation At least three written Quotations must be requested Order or Contract Above £30,000 but below UK Regulations Thresholds Tender At least three Tenders must be invited Written Contract Above UK Regulations Thresholds Tender compliant with UK Regulations Public Contracts Regulations 2015 must be complied with Written Contract Any Existing Framework Agreement Must ensure that the Framework is compliant with relevant regulations
+Estimated value Procurement Method Details Format Up to £500 No formal requirement Link/attach any documentation if available to the Order Order or Contract £501 to £5,000 Request for Quotation At least one written Quotation must be obtained Order or Contract £5,001 to £30,000 Request for Quotation At least three written Quotations must be requested Order or Contract Above £30,000 but below PA 2023Thresho Ids Tender At least three Tenders must be invited Written Contract Above PA 2023Thresho Ids Tender compliant with PA 2023 Procurement Laws must be complied with Written Contract Any Existing or new Framework Agreement or Open Framework Must ensure that the Framework is compliant with relevant Procurement Laws

-- 4.2 For the avoidance of doubt, the Authority, Statutory Officers, or a Head of Service may require a tender process in respect of any procurement, whatever the estimated value. - 4.3 Once a tender process has been commenced for the execution of any work or for the supply of goods, services or materials, no further negotiations shall take place with any person in respect of that work, goods, services or materials except in accordance with these Tendering Procedures, until such time as the tendering process has been fully completed. - 4.4 In the event that it is believed to be desirable or advantageous for the Authority to abandon, suspend or modify a tender process, so as to proceed other than in accordance with the Tendering Procedures, advice shall be obtained from the Authority Solicitor before any such action is resolved or taken. - 4.5 Where the procurement method used is a Tender, the Authority's E procurement portal must be used once it has been fully implemented.
-A request not to use the portal should be treated as a request for exemption from Standing Orders CP12.
+- For the avoidance of doubt, the Authority, Statutory Officers, or a Head of Service may require a tender process in respect of any procurement, whatever the estimated value. - 5.3 Once a tender process has been commenced for the execution of any work or for the supply of goods, services or materials, no further negotiations shall take place with any person in respect of that work, goods, services or materials except in accordance with these Tendering Procedures, until such time as the tendering process has been fully completed. - 5.4 In the event that it is believed to be desirable or advantageous for the Authority to abandon, suspend or modify a tender process, so as to proceed other than in accordance with the Tendering Procedures, advice shall be obtained from the Authority Solicitor before any such action is resolved or taken. - 5.5 Where the procurement method used is a Tender, the Authority's E procurement portal must be used once it has been fully implemented.
+A request not to use the portal should be treated as a request for exemption from Standing Orders CP12. - 5.6 Before inviting the submission of quotations or tenders, officers must have regard to the fact that SMEs may face particular barriers in competing for a contract, and must consider whether such barriers can be removed or reduced.
+This does not apply to the award of a call-off contract under a Framework.